All Episodes

 Americans are not saving enough.

-It's 25 years in a row, I've seen this.
+It's 25 years in a row I've seen this.

 It's almost as though it's on some agenda calendar.

-And as we get near Thanksgiving, the calendar pops out a to-do list for the media, and one of the things on the to-do list run story that says Americans not saving enough.
+And one of the things on the to-do list, run story that says Americans not saving enough.

-Because it happens all the time.
+Because this happens all the time.

 And it seems to happen around holiday time.